All About Pompeii Tickets and Tours

 Once a thriving city, it was struck tragically by the volcanic eruption of Mount Vesuvius, making the Pompeii ruins a startling attraction.

-If you plan to visit Pompeii, you must know that it has three entrances: Porta Marina, Piazza Anfiteatro, and Piazza Esedra.
+If you plan to visit Pompeii, you must know it has three entrances: Porta Marina, Piazza Anfiteatro, and Piazza Esedra.

 Each entrance offers a unique character and is a gateway through this city’s history, culture and soul.